 What does following the 5:2 diet involve?

-When fasting on the 5:2 diet, people will sometimes eat two to three small meals a day, or skip breakfast in order to have two slightly larger meals later on.
+Many people favour fasting on Mondays and Thursdays, where they’ll eat two to three small meals a day, or skip breakfast in order to have two slightly larger meals later on.
 Though, guidance recommends spacing out your food as much as possible.
-And while ‘normal’ eating days are free from restriction, people are still encouraged to choose a healthy range of whole foods like vegetables, whole grains, healthy fats, and lean protein.

-It can result in weight loss
+It may result in weight loss

 It may be beneficial for managing diabetes